Notice: This is a digital rendering using Pianoteq Classical Guitars (Modartt).

 (Sound samples: Joshua Bell Violin and Vienna Symphonic Library's Violin, Viola and Cello)

-Here are the three movements separately:
+Here are the 4 movements separately:

 Images from my childhood / A children's drawing

-The first part with its simple theme is reminiscent of a nursery song expressing the ignorance of these furry softballs, oblivious of any peril.
-I titled it ironically, "Life in the apple tree is not complicated".
-In the second movement the kittens are experiencing rain for the first time, from drops to downpour.
-And the third movement, "The kittens have no fear at all", reflects actually on myself as an easily excited naive youngster at that age. - Anyway, enjoy this preview!
+The first movement with its simple theme (introduced in bar 7, 8) is reminiscent of a nursery song expressing the ignorance of these furry softballs, oblivious of any peril.
+I titled it ironicly, Life in the apple tree is not complicated.
+The second movement depicts nature's challenges, the lack of shelter for the rain.
+The next short part (III) is a kind of interlude, reflective of my personal emotions starting a new life in a new place.
+The fourth movement, The kittens have no fear at all, reflects besides on the kittens themselves onto myself as well: me, the easily excited youngster of 7, not unlike all 7-year olds at the time, I suppose.

 Notice: This is a digital rendering until a live recording becomes available.